RJWoodhead/Relay2Tetris/Register.md

 * Removed power isolation relays, they are not really needed.

+* Removed input and output isolation diodes as they are not needed in boards where the inputs are isolated via relays and the outputs do not connect to relay coils, so backfeed to relays is not possible.
+I had read that backfeed was an issue with relay circuits but I went overboard and didn't think it all the way through.
+A version of the Rev 3.0 board with isolation relays is available in the EasyEda project in case it is needed for a specific board.

 * Changed ENABLE relay so that it controls the SET and CLR relays by disconnecting their GND connections.

 * Changed trace sizes to match the expected current loads.

 * Made 3V3 regulator optional.

-* Moved many of the passthrough jumpers to the rear of the board to save space.
+* Moved passthrough jumpers to the rear of the board where possible to save space.

 * Eliminated passthrough of pins 17-20 on the IDC connector (again, can be done with cabling), but added jumpers to connect 3V3 and GND to pins 19 and 20.
 This may be handy if using the output to directly drive a small satellite component, such as a display board.